sat0b/cloudflare-email-to-discord/README.md

 - Set `LANGUAGE` to `"en"` for English (default)
 - Set `LANGUAGE` to `"ja"` for Japanese

-You can set this in the `wrangler.jsonc` file or via the Cloudflare dashboard.
+You can set this in the `wrangler.jsonc` file under the `vars` section or via the Cloudflare dashboard.

 ## License